ChaiTeaNunes/SAM/README.md

 # SAM
 Simple Assistant Machine - Like, really simple.

-Written in python, only compatible with Windows operating systems.
+Written in Python 3, only compatible with Windows XP and up.